dhmlau/loopback4-example-todo-customized/README.md

 ### If I have a table name or column name that is different from the model name and property, what should I change?

-The table name maps to the model name.
-You can add the `settings` property in the `@model` decorator.
+The model name generally maps to the table name.
+You can make the model associate with a different table name by specifying it in the `@model` decorator `settings` property.

 ```
 @model({